 Compassionate, expert help for your cat’s behavior issues.

-Kate has been working with animals for more than 40 years.
+Kate is certified as a cat behavior consultant through the International Association of Animal Behavior Consultants and is a Fear Free certified animal trainer.
+She has been working with animals for more than 40 years.
 She devoted her young adult years to training horses, teaching horseback riding lessons, and managing a riding stable.
-She worked as a veterinary assistant while pursuing a Bachelor’s degree in English and philosophy at the University of Illinois, and returned to work as a riding instructor while earning a Master’s degree in English literature at The Pennsylvania State University.
+She worked as a veterinary assistant while pursuing a bachelor’s degree in English and philosophy at the University of Illinois and returned to work as a riding instructor while earning a master’s degree in English literature at The Pennsylvania State University.

 Successfully resolving behavior problems requires trust between you and your cat.
 That is why Kate uses only positive reinforcement methods and environmental enrichment to help you change your cat’s behavior.
 This approach involves the use of rewards–such as treats, affection, and playtime–to teach and reinforce desired behaviors, and changes to your cat’s environment to allow for the appropriate expression of natural behaviors.
 You’ll find that these methods don’t only resolve problem behaviors, they also help strengthen the bond between you and your cat.
 Punishment is never a part of a Healthy Cattitude behavior modification plan, as it is ineffective and damages your relationship with your cat.